wuzhengy/TAU/Republish.md

 Mutable data item does not follow re-publish protocol
 ```
 ## Salt channels
 * Tip channel: content is the latest tip hash when blockchain grows, the tip could be own block or other miner's block.
-Node A publish a new block, A put block key into mutable item, then publish both mutable tip channel and immutable item.
+Uppon receive request, Node A publish a new block via immutable item, A put block key into mutable item, then publish both mutable tip channel and immutable item.
 * Requset channel: when A requests a block, A put a key into the channel mutable data, then publish it.
 * The `content` of mutable item in different channels:
     * `blkTip` channel, the tip block
+    * `blkRequest`
-    * `blkRequest`, the block hash on demand
+       * the history block with key
+       * `tip` block without key
     <br><br>
     * `msgTip` channel, the latest own message hash and lastest community msg pubkey
     * `msgRequest` channel, the msg hash on demand